How to Swallow a Camel with No Gnats

 Sometimes the truth comes hard to swallow.
 But it’s worth choking down.

-Question: Why do you think it’s so easy to ignore those camels in our lives?
-Please leave a comment.
+Tell me what you think: Why do you think it’s so easy to ignore those camels in our lives?
+To leave a comment, just click here.

-Adapted from Wayne Stiles, Walking in the Footsteps of Jesus: A Devotional Journey Through the Lands and Lessons of Christ (Ventura, CA: Regal, 2008), pages 102-103.
+This post is adapted from Wayne’s book, Walking in the Footsteps of Jesus: A Journey Through the Lands and Lessons of Christ.